hankland/cs169/README.md

 Testing:

-run "make test" to make Mocha run all tests in the 'test' directory;
+run "npm test" to make Mocha run all tests in the 'test' directory;